Treating for lice is no fun at all. Here are some tips for how to prevent lice so hopefully you don’t have to deal with them.

 Do weekly head checks.
 Okay, this may not actually be a preventative, but a small case of lice is much easier than a full-blown lice infestation.
 Pick one day of the week and do those weekly checks.
 Look for nits on the hair strands close to their scalp.
 If you see signs of lice, take action right away.

 I can honestly tell you that when I noticed two of my children had lice, I wanted to burn down my house.
-I was absolutely disgusted at those little bugs.
 I know it had nothing to do with how clean my children were, it was simply a mistake that happened at an end of year baseball party with my kids sharing helmets with other kids.
 But, it didn’t take away the fact that seeing those bugs crawling in their heads made my stomach turn.

 Have you ever had to deal with lice?
 Do you have any other tips for how to prevent lice?